gbonanome/dngforwp/README.md

 Shortcode
 ---------

-A simple example of the shortcode is
+The shortcode is self-closing and must have the OPAC url for the title.
+An example is:

 [dng url=http://dngtest.comperio.it/opac/detail/view/test:catalog:1088951]